snowflakedb/snowflake-sqlalchemy/DESCRIPTION.rst

 Release Notes
 -------------------------------------------------------------------------------

+- v1.3.3(December 19,2021)

+   - Fixed an issue where quote arguments were stripped from identifiers.

 - v1.3.2 (September 14,2021)

     - Fixed a breaking change introduced in SQLAlchemy 1.4 that changed the behavior of returns_unicode_strings.